alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2020-04-16-intro-webgl.markdown

 categories: graphics 3D
 ---

-A post about computer graphics, for the web mostly.
-With JavaScript, WebGL, ThreeJS and shaders.
+A post about computer graphics, for the web mostly, with JavaScript, WebGL, ThreeJS and shaders.
 A little bit of maths also.

 ### ThreeJS Introduction